lklok66/ice/distribution/src/icesl/README-bin.txt

 2) Select Build->Build Solution to build both projects in the solution.

-3) Start the demo server from the Ice 3.2.1 package you downloaded.
+3) Start the demo server from the Ice 3.3.0 package you downloaded.
-   See the README in the Ice 3.2.1 demo directory for information on how to start the server.
+   See the README in the Ice 3.3.0 demo directory for information on how to start the server.

-4) Right click on the WebApplication project and select Properties.
+4) Right click on the TestPage.html and choose "Set As Start Page".
-   Select the Web tab, change the Start Action to be a Specific Page and choose TestPage.html.

-5) Right click on the WebApplication project and select Debug->Start new instance.
+5) Right click on the HelloWeb project and select "Debug->Start new instance".
 This should cause a browser window to be spawned.

 6) Click on the buttons in the browser to run the demo.